Earnings call

-An earnings call is a teleconference, or webcast, in which a public company discusses the financial results of a reporting period ("earnings guidance").
-The name comes from earnings per share (EPS), the bottom line number in the income statement divided by the number of shares outstanding.
-The US-based National Investor Relations Institute (NIRI) says that 92% of companies represented by their members conduct earnings calls and that virtually all of these are webcast.
-Transcripts of calls may be made available either by the company or a third party.
+An earnings call is a teleconference or webcast in which a public company discusses its financial results for a reporting period, often providing earnings guidance for future performance.
+The term stems from earnings per share (EPS), calculated as net income (the "bottom line" from the income statement) divided by shares outstanding.
+Earnings calls typically accompany a press release summarizing results and are often paired with mandatory filings under local securities laws.
+These calls are a key mechanism for companies worldwide to communicate financial health and strategy to investors, financial analysts, and stakeholders, with practices varying by region and regulatory framework.

-The calls are usually preceded or accompanied by a press release containing a summary of the financial results, and possibly by a more detailed filing under securities law.
-Earnings calls usually happen, or at least begin, while the stock market on which the company's shares are traded is closed to trading, so that all investors will have had a chance to hear management's presentation before trading in the stock resumes.
+In the United States, a 2014 survey by the National Investor Relations Institute (NIRI) found that 97% of its member companies conducted quarterly earnings calls, with most offering webcasts.
+Globally, listed companies on exchanges like the London Stock Exchange (LSE), Tokyo Stock Exchange (TSE), or Shanghai Stock Exchange (SSE) also hold similar calls, though frequency and format differ.

+Format

 Generally, the call will begin with a company official, typically the Investor Relations Officer (IRO), reading a safe harbor statement to limit the company's liability should actual results prove different from expected indicators reported in the discussion.
 Then one or more company officials, often including the Chief executive officer and Chief financial officer, will discuss the operational results and financial statements for the period just ended and their outlook for the future.
 The teleconference will then be opened for questions by investors, financial analysts, and other call participants.
 Management will answer many of these questions, although if the data is unavailable to them they may decline or defer response.
 Depending on the size and complexity of the company, the difference between actual and expected results, and other factors, the length of the call will vary.

 There is no general requirement for how far in advance notice of a call must be given.
 However, keeping the investor and analyst communities happy is part of management's job, so the call will generally be announced a few days or weeks in advance.
 If the company has a website, then there will probably be a section titled Investor Relations or Investors, where call schedules and archived past calls will typically be posted.

 Many companies are tracked by financial analysts that publish estimates of earnings per share (EPS).
 The company may also provide financial guidance as to what EPS are likely to be.
 If management knows that its results are going to be significantly different from its guidance or from analyst expectations, it may choose to make a preannouncement of differing results.
+See also Earnings management.